Andebugan/pivo-nvim-config/README.md

 While working with different language ecosystems I often come into installation, compatability and cleaning problems so I decided to create set of docker based configurations for automatic building of development environments IDE and special tools included.
 Basically [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) but IDE is inside them.

+To achieve this all needed tools are installed inside container with [pivodev-nvim](https://github.com/Andebugan/pivodev-nvim/tree/master)

 Functionality:
 - Configurable Dockerfile builder and runner
 - Flexible "swiss knife" Neovim configuration